junclemente/catalog_project/README.md

 #### Files Needed
 This app uses the Google OAuth2 API to facilitate creating login credentials.
-You will need to create OAuth keys from Google.
+You will also need to create OAuth keys from Google.
 Once created, download Client ID for Web Application as a JSON file and save it as: `/catalog/client_secrets.json`.

 ### Languages / Frameworks / Libraries / APIs